pabloEntropia/essentia-labs/_posts/2019-10-19-tensorflow-models-in-essentia.md

                weighting=weighting, normalize=normalize,
                warpingFormula=warpingFormula)

+# Algorithms for logarithmic compression of mel-spectrograms
 shift = UnaryOperator(shift=1, scale=10000)

 comp = UnaryOperator(type='log10')

+# This algorithm cuts the mel-spectrograms into patches
+# according to the model's input size and stores them in a data
+# type compatible with TensorFlow
 vtt = VectorRealToTensor(shape=[1, 1, patchSize, numberBands])

+# Auxiliar algorithm to store tensors into pools
 ttp = TensorToPool(namespace=input_layer)

+# The core TensorFlow wrapper algorithm operates on pools
+# to accept a variable number of inputs and outputs
 tfp = TensorflowPredict(graphFilename=modelName,
                         inputs=[input_layer],
                         outputs=[output_layer],
                         isTraining=False,
                         isTrainingName="model/Placeholder_1")

+# Algorithms to retrieve the predictions from the wrapper
 ptt = PoolToTensor(namespace=output_layer)

 ttv = TensorToVectorReal()

+# Another pool to store output predictions
 pool = Pool()
 ```